khusniddinali/capstone/README.md

 The mission of this API project is to help users manage actors and movies in an orderly manner.

 ## Getting Started
-URL where project is deployed: <URL>
+- URL where project is deployed: https://husniddin-casting.herokuapp.com
-Authentication:
+- Authentication:
 > Information of users who has permissions:
 >*  castingassistant@gmail.com
 >*  castingdirector@gmail.com